jieun1128/OAOmates/README.md

 # OAOmates
-Application where you can find your best roommate
+Application where you can find your best dormitory roommate

-Dongguk University Namsan Dormitory only
+only in Dongguk University